syskaseb/scoreboard/README.md

   implemented.
 - An alternative approach to repository using Map is to use Set and implement custom equals/hashcode methods in Match class, but I decided to handle it explicitly in one place along with validation
+- Please visit `showcase-separate-packages-java-module-info` branch for alternative approach to packaging
+- Please visit `showcase-replace-repository-map-with-set` branch for alternative approach to persisting matches (not preferred implementation)

 ## How to Run the Tests